Do you inspire and captivate your social media community? Are your conversations dynamic, engaging and diverse?

 Curly: “Do you know what the secret of life is?
 One thing, just one thing.
 You stick to that and everything else don’t mean $%@!”
 Watch it here:

 Just as Curly forced Mitch to figure out his “one thing,” I’m going to encourage you to do the same.
-What is the one thing that pushes you forward in your business, drives you on a daily basis, and gets you up and out of bed?
+What is the one thing that pushes you forward in your business, drives you daily, and gets you up and out of bed?

 If you can figure out your “one thing,” everything else will fall into place.

-When you are living and working within your sweet spot, that place that challenges, excites and inspires you, anything and everything is possible.
+When you live and work in your sweet spot, that place that challenges, excites, and inspires you, anything and everything is possible.